Eduardo-RP/AlexNet-TensorFlow-with-Weights/README.md

 Since 2012, <a href="https://proceedings.neurips.cc/paper/2012/file/c399862d3b9d6b76c8436e924a68c45b-Paper.pdf">AlexNet</a> is one of the most used architectures in Deep Learning for image classification.
 This model was trained using <a href="https://www.kaggle.com/competitions/imagenet-object-localization-challenge/data
 ">ImageNet</a> dataset.
 The pretrained AlexNet model can be found in <a href="https://pytorch.org/hub/pytorch_vision_alexnet/">PyTorch</a>, however, it doesn´t exist a guide for Tensorflow implementation.
 Therefore, this repo include a guide for that purpose.

+To generate our pretrained-AlexNet for Keras/TensorFlow, we used the weights found <a href="https://www.cs.toronto.edu/~guerzhoy/tf_alexnet/">here</a> and can be downloaded from <a href="https://www.cs.toronto.edu/~guerzhoy/tf_alexnet/bvlc_alexnet.npy">here</a>.

 We tested pretrained AlexNet using Anaconda (2.3.1) and Spyder (5.2.2 and 5.3.3) with the next dependencies on Windows 10 in a NVIDIA GeForce RTX 3060 GPU and NVIDIA GeForce RTX 2070 Super.

 ### Installation